nicholaslws/BSF-projects/SOP/SOP.md

 | 4-5              | 400-500              | 600-750   | Large          |

 Once the chicken feed has been mixed with water, we let it sit for an hour.
 The chicken feed will absorb the water and cake up.
-Thoroughly mix the moistened chicken feed and add a layer of dry coco peat.
-Ensure the egg traps remain dry by placing them on top of the coco peat.
-An elevated platform made of flexible wire mesh or a mini steaming tripod can be used to support the egg traps.
+An elevated platform made of flexible wire mesh or a mini steaming tripod can be used to support the egg traps too ensure that the egg traps remain dry.
 The nurseries are then covered with a paper towel which is secured by a cut-out cover to prevent phorids from infesting the nursery.
 They are placed in individual small cages before being put into the large cage according to their line.
 The nurseries are left there for one to two weeks before being trayed.
 Midway through, it is good to mix and aerate the nurseries to prevent any caking of the chicken feed.

 Using chicken feed (\~$3/kg) nurseries will add on quite a substantial amount to our expenses.
 Food waste nurseries are probably more